ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Christopher: push back on reducing clicks.
 There is a difference as to what is best for the user and what the user wants.
 I worry about the integrity of the response.
 Also maybe it teaches people to accepting answers without critically thinking.

-\[Daniel]: is analyzing, but choosing to not display less relevant results or information covered by substitutive use case?
+\[Daniel]: is analysing, but choosing to not display less relevant results or information covered by substitutive use case?

 Krishna: display text length is limited to a number of characters, and we need more clarity around the language.
 Does ai substitutive use preclude using an input document for relevance and ranking?